maebli/LPTIM-Tick-STM32WLE5xx/README.md

 => Adding debug toggle to interrupt nothing happens LPTIM1 interrupt routine is never executed.

-*Note* a first attepmt was to add RTC alarm, this worked, but should not have to be done, as LPTIM1 should wake from STOPx mode in the implementation.
+*Note* a first attempt was to add RTC alarm, this worked, but should not have to be done, as LPTIM1 should wake from STOPx mode in the implementation.